tholman/intense-images/readme.md

 # Intense Images

 A stand alone javascript library for viewing images on the full, full screen.
 Using the touch/mouse position for panning.
 [Here's a demo](http://tholman.com/intense-images)!
+You can also play with the code [live on CodePen](http://codepen.io/tholman/pen/mlDiK).

 ### Instructions